-Iraq is due to hold provincial (sometimes called governorate) elections this year, in which voters will elect provincial councils.
+In addition, Iraq is overdue to hold provincial (sometimes called governorate) elections, in which voters will elect provincial councils.
 Originally scheduled for December 2018, these elections have been delayed multiple times following controversial national elections in May 2018 (the first since the defeat of ISIS).

 Since the fall of Saddam Hussein, Iraq has held competitive – if imperfect – elections.
 However, the security situation remains tense, despite the defeat of ISIS in 2017 (ISIS, among other groups, continues to carry out attacks in Iraq).
 The country has nearly 2 million internally displaced people.
 Corruption continues to hamper political and economic development.